-However, according to Jean de Thevenot, who was a French traveller of 17th century, this place was constructed commemorating the beginning of the second Islamic millennium year.
-It is said that this event was celebrated far and wide and thus the Sultan Muhammad Quli Qutb Shah founded the city of Hyderabad in the name of celebration and commemorated it with the starting of the construction of this building.
+However, according to Jean de Thevenot, who was a French traveller of the 17th century, this place was constructed commemorating the beginning of the second Islamic millennium year.
+It is said that this event was celebrated far and wide and thus, the Sultan Muhammad Quli Qutb Shah founded the city of Hyderabad in the name of celebration and commemorated it with the starting of the construction of this building.

 Whereas according to the book, Days of Beloved Qutb Shah constructed the Charminar in the year of 1592 on the very spot where he had first glimpsed his future queen Bhagmati.
 Though this story was completely rubbed off by historians and scholars, it has become popular folklore among the locals.